What to Expect When Bringing a Child or Youth (under age 18) to SACE

-- In compliance with the City of Edmonton Bylaw, masks must be worn inside the building.
+- Masks must be worn inside the building.
 If you or your child does not have a mask, or you forget to bring one with you, we will happily supply you with one before you enter our office.

 - Please take the elevator up to our office and limit it to one household in the elevator at a time.
 The elevator will be sanitized a minimum of once every hour.

 - At this time, to limit the number of people in our office, we ask that only one parent or caregiver accompany your child to the appointment.
 If this presents a challenge for you, please speak to your child’s counsellor to discuss options.